MaresGHSiagian/VideoConference/README.md

 3. Make your changes
 4. Submit a pull request

-## License

-This project is open-sourced software licensed under the [MIT license](LICENSE).

 ## Contact

-For any questions or support, please contact [your-email@example.com].
+For any questions or support, please contact marespdd@gmail.com.